sergiu19996/MotoCross-Mania/README.md

 ![screenshot_2023-04-18_at_20 17 04_720](https://user-images.githubusercontent.com/126587603/233216670-ebeedf37-ff1a-4c10-8387-ebe61f624d5c.png)

-Motocross Mania is a website for the type of people who love adventure and thrills full of adrenaline, by registering on this website you can get information about the new races that will appear and the prizes that are up for grabs
+motocross Mania is a website for the type of people who love adventure and thrills full of adrenaline, by registering on this website you can get information about the new races that will appear and the prizes that are up for grabs

 # NAVIGATION BAR